ESPAÑOL

 Important Information:

-• If "Registro Civil-Registro" is not listed, appointments are full.
-New appointments open on the 15th and 30th of the previous month.
+• If “Registro Civil-Registro” does not appear, appointments are full.
+New appointments open on the 15th and 30th of each month.

 • Every birth registration requires a scheduled appointment.